hetznercloud/terraform-provider-hcloud/website/docs/index.html.markdown

 The following arguments are supported:

-- `token` - (Required) This is the Hetzner Cloud API Token.
-This can also be specified with the `HCLOUD_TOKEN` environment variable.
+- `token` - (Required) This is the Hetzner Cloud API Token, can also be specified with the `HCLOUD_TOKEN` environment variable.
+- `endpoint` - Hetzner Cloud API endpoint, can be used to override the default API Endpoint `https://api.hetzner.cloud/v1`.